openshift/federation-dev/README-ocp4-cs.md

 -   A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) of an nginx web server.
 -   A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of type NodePort for nginx.
--   A sample [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/), [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+-   A [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/), [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) and [ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
 These are not actually used by
     the sample application (static nginx) but are included to illustrate how Kubefed would assist with more complex applications.